ranfysvalle02/captioNN/README.md

 ---

-Here's the "Behind the Scenes" section for your project:

----

 ## Behind the Scenes: How Does the Magic Work?

 Creating a descriptive caption from an image involves several complex steps.
 Let's break down the magic behind the **captioNN** model: